 North Bend is the only city sales tax in Kings County at 8.9 percent, but cities with 8.6 percent city sales taxes include Black Diamond, Carnation, Covington, Duvall, Maple Valley, Skykomish, Snoqualmie, but Enumclaw is at 8.7 percent.

 In Pierce County, city sales taxes are significantly lower, but Tacoma has the highest at 10.1 percent.
 City sales taxes of 9.9 percent apply in Auburn, Edgewood, Fife, Fircrest, Lakewood, Milton, Pacific, Puyallup, Ruston, Steilacoom, and University Place.

 City sales taxes of 9.3 percent apply in Bonney Lake, DuPont, Orting, and Sumner.
 City sales taxes of 8.5 percent apply in Gig Harbor while 8 percent applies in Roy.
-The lowest city sales taxes in the state at 7.9 percent apply in Buckley, Carbonado, Eatonville, South Prairie, and Wilkeson.
+The lowest city sales taxes in the state at 7.9 percent apply to Buckley, Carbonado, Eatonville, South Prairie, and Wilkeson.